 A key step toward increasing library usage and circulation is to make available a broad spectrum of programming for children, teens and adults within the Library system.
 Each year, the Library reports more than 300,000 individuals taking advantage of the its programs.
 The Foundation and our donors help support fundamental Library services but also those feel good, outside the box programs that bring the community together and offer them something they don’t get anywhere else.
-Below is a sample of some programs the need support:
+Check out this quick snapshot of your dollars in action.

 System-wide General Programming